-Delete allows a user to delete the workbook.
+Delete lets a user delete the workbook.

 In a workbook that is not in a locked project and does not show sheets as tabs for navigation, views (sheets, dashboards, stories) inherit the workbook permissions at publication, but any changes to permission rules must be made on individual views.
 View capabilities are the same as those for workbooks, except for Overwrite, Download Workbook/Save a Copy, and Move which are only available at the workbook level.
-We recommend showing navigational sheet tabs whenever possible so views continue to inherit their permissions from the workbook.

 - If a workbook author embeds their credentials to a published data source in a published workbook, they are essentially embedding their Connect capability.
 Therefore, users can see the data in the workbook regardless of their own Connect capability for that data source.
-If the workbook author doesn’t embed their credentials to the published data source, the user needs their own Connect capability to the data source in order to consume the workbook.
+If the workbook author doesn’t embed their credentials to the published data source, the user needs their own Connect capability to the data source to consume the workbook.
 For more information, see Data access for published Tableau data sources.

-- A user must have the Connect capability for a data source in order to use Ask Data and to create Ask Data lenses.
+- A user must have the Connect capability for a data source to use Ask Data and to create Ask Data lenses.
 For more information, see Enable Ask Data for Sites and Data Sources.

 - Cube data sources, like those for Microsoft Analysis Services or Oracle Essbase connections, must be used locally.
 To download the published data source to Tableau Desktop, the user must have the Download capability.
 For more information, see Cube Data Sources.

-Other content types
+Other types of assets

 |View template||Explore template||Publish template||Administer template|

-|Flows||View allows a user to view the flow.||Download flow allows a user to download the flow (as a TFLX).||
+|Flows||View lets a user view the flow.||Download flow lets a user download the flow (as a TFLX).||

-Run allows a user to run the flow.
+Run lets a user run the flow.

-Delete allows a user to delete the content.
+Delete lets a user delete the asset.

-|Data Roles||View allows a user to view data roles.||n/a||Overwrite* allows a user to publish data roles, overwrite published data roles, and edit a published data roles' synonyms.|
+|Data Roles||View lets a user view data roles.||n/a||Overwrite lets a user publish data roles, overwrite published data roles, and edit published data roles' synonyms.|

-|Metrics||View allows a user to view metrics.||n/a||Overwrite* allows a user to overwrite a metric and edit a metric's details.|
+|Metrics||View lets a user view metrics.||n/a||Overwrite lets a user overwrite a metric and edit a metric's details.|

-|Collections||View allows a user to view collections.||n/a||n/a||n/a|
+|Collections||View lets a user view collections.||n/a||n/a||n/a|